Messages in the Colors of the Rainbow

 “Child,” she answered, “after a while, it is easier to bend lower in surrender to the pain.”

-Some problems encourage us to develop a downward gaze (literal or metaphorical), and all we can see below us are reasons to complain.
+Some problems encourage us to develop a downward gaze (literal or metaphorical).
 We feed on chaotic thoughts, and fuel conflicts in our minds.
 The remedy is to fix our mental gaze upwards – to the hills, to the skies, to the rainbow which can inspire peace and renewal.

 (6) Indigo: Color of Intuition